EE Times: Availability

 EE Times is free for qualified design engineers, managers, and business and corporate management in the electronics industry.
-It is also available online; the EE Times website offers news, columns, and features articles for semiconductor manufacturing, communications, electronic design automation, electronic engineering, technology, and products.
+It is also available online.
+EE Times publishes news and columns and features articles on semiconductor manufacturing, communications, electronic design automation, electronic engineering, technology, and products.
 In November 2012, UBM Electronics announced that the December 2012 issue of EE Times would be the last in print.
-In 2013, EE Times will be an online product only.
+The magazine has been published online only from 2013 onward, though in Europe there was a run of a print version from 2018.